Box plot: Visualization

 Although box plots may seem more primitive than histograms or kernel density estimates, they do have a number of advantages.
 First, the box plot enables statisticians to do a quick graphical examination on one or more data sets.
-Box-plots also take up less space and are therefore particularly useful for comparing distributions between several groups or sets of data in parallel (see Figure 1 for an example).
+Box-plots also take up less space and are therefore particularly useful for comparing distributions between several groups or sets of data in parallel.
 Lastly, the overall structure of histograms and kernel density estimate can be strongly influenced by the choice of number and width of bins techniques and the choice of bandwidth, respectively.

-Although looking at a statistical distribution is more common than looking at a box plot, it can be useful to compare the box plot against the probability density function (theoretical histogram) for a normal N(0,σ2) distribution and observe their characteristics directly (as shown in Figure 7).
+Although looking at a statistical distribution is more common than looking at a box plot, it can be useful to compare the box plot against the probability density function (theoretical histogram) for a normal N(0,σ2) distribution and observe their characteristics directly.